 Upon the death of one party the land does not automatically go to the remaining partner unless stated in the will.
 It also means that two or more people can hold the land in undivided shares.
 For example Mary Jones has 1/3 share and Robert Jones has a 2/3 share of the land.
 Both can transfer their shares to each other or someone else.

 When checking for your emails, be sure to check all spam and junk folders

 A permit to occupy is a permission to occupy or use a specified parcel of unallocated state land, reserve or road (including a stock route).
 It cannot be issued over freehold or leasehold land.
 A permit to occupy is not an interest in the land (such as a lease) as it does not allow for exclusive possession of the land and cannot be transferred, sublet or mortgaged.
 If the permit is granted, the right to occupy applies only to the permit holder.

 What is the difference between a property deed and title?

 Property Deeds and Titles refer to two separate legal concepts.
 All original Property deeds are archived at each states or territories land registry.
-Land registries now only issue a copy of the certificate of title also known as a title search.
-A Title is the legal way of saying you own a right to something.
-For real estate purposes, title refers to ownership of the property, meaning that you have the rights to use that property.
-It may be a partial interest in the property or it may be the full.
-Deeds, on the other hand, are actually the legal documents that transfer title from one person to another.
-It must be a written document, according to the Statute of Frauds.
-Sometimes the Deed is referred to as the vehicle of the property interest transfer.
+Land registries now only issue an electronic copy of the certificate of title, also known as a land title search.
+A Title is a legal way of saying you own a right to something.
+For real estate purposes, the title refers to ownership of the property, meaning that you have the rights to use that property.

 How do I release a mortgage from my title?